 - Origin Energy Limited's gas infrastructure assets

 SummaryIn January 2007, Origin Energy (Origin) commenced a tender process for the sale of its gas infrastructure assets.
-These assets are:
+These assets were:

 - an approximate 17% interest in Envestra Limited;

 - one of three Victorian gas distribution networks;